 While the DoD is extraordinarily thorough and often accurate in determining the candidacy of an applicant, mistakes can be made.
 It is often the case that a candidate that receives a denial can appeal the decision and present new information and arguments to reassert their qualifications.
-Claery & Green, LLP is ready to assist you with this process, request the proper hearings, and ensure that your candidacy is given the consideration it deserves.
+Claery & Hammond, LLP is ready to assist you with this process, request the proper hearings, and ensure that your candidacy is given the consideration it deserves.

 You do not have to face this process without an advocate in your corner.
 Call our team of national security clearance lawyers now.